joebb97/joebb-website-source/content/blog/shellcheck.md

 Anyway. `shellcheck` helps you write POSIX compliant scripts, or will let you specify `#!/bin/bash` and use all the bash-isms you want.
 It also has detailed descriptions and justifications of its warnings on [their wiki](https://github.com/koalaman/shellcheck/wiki/Checks)

-Writing shell scripts comes with a lot of footguns. `shellcheck` can help remove some of these, provided you heed its warnings!
+Writing shell scripts comes with a lot of foot-guns. `shellcheck` can help remove some of these, provided you heed its warnings!

 ```
  _________________